Spectrezz78/Cardastrophy-BETA-/README.md

 Goat: Functions like a jester but stalemates instead of losing.
 (One time use)

 Snake: Functions like a dragon but increases the wins scoreboard by 2!
 (One time use)

+LIFE DICE 🎲 (EPIC):
+2500 Card-Tokens,
+Special Ability: Has an equal chance of giving 1 more of each starter card when used.

 Core Features: